 Members of the OSU community who have an issued University ID Card – OSU students paying incidental fees have immediate access.
 Faculty, staff, and others who are supportive of the university enterprise, their significant others, dependents and a limited number of OSU Alumni who are Alumni Association members may all purchase a membership.
-In short, all users much have an OSU ID card issued through the University ID Center.
-In addition, a member can sponsor in a guest for drop-in.
+In short, all users must have an OSU ID card issued through the University ID Center.
+In addition, a member can sponsor a guest for a drop-in visit.
 To verify whether you qualify for membership or not, see our membership page.

 For several reasons: Firstly, the facility can become very crowded at times and we wish to provide access for the OSU community.
 Secondly, there are a number of Fitness Clubs in the community and we do not want to create an unfair condition or competition for their operations.

-We are adding additional stretching mats on the second level overlooking the lower gymnasium [east end] where we are installing about 10 pieces of cardio equipment.
-Look for it by the beginning of Fall Term of 2011.
-You may also find stretching mats on the entry to the indoor track on the third level of the building.
-You are correct about the exiting issues in the north hallway - this is a safety concern in which the Fire Marshall frequently monitors.
+You may find stretching mats on the entry to the indoor track on the third level of the building.
+You are correct about the exiting issues in the north hallway - this is a safety concern which the Fire Marshall frequently monitors.
 We are required to keep all egresses open for traffic which limits where we can place mats, equipment, etc.

 Good news.
 Upon completing our annual review of operational hours, we have made the following changes: Dixon will be open over holiday periods including the Memorial Day weekend.
 At most, we will have a number of two-day closures throughout the year: Thanksgiving, Christmas, New Year’s, Labor Day and Independence Day [some of these will vary due to the day of the week the holiday falls].
 Some of these closures are dictated by university holiday schedule.
 In total we have added over 40 hours to our operations schedule.
 In addition, McAlexander Fieldhouse will be open when Dixon is closed during the late August Maintenance Shutdown.
 The newly renovated facility has a variety of cardio and weight training equipment for your use, two basketball courts that can also accommodate badminton and volleyball, synthetic turf, a new climbing wall, and restrooms.